 Dr. Hallman is involves in the National Council of Teachers of English (NCTE) and the American Educational Research Association (AERA).

-Hallman, H. L., & Burdick, M. N (in press).
+Hallman, H. L., & Burdick, M. N (2015).
 Community Fieldwork in Teacher Education: Theory and Practice, New York: Routledge.

 Hallman, H., Pasternak, D. L, Caughlan, S., Renzi, L., & Rush, L. (2014).
 Teaching English language arts methods in the United States: A review of the research.
 Review of Education, 2(2), 146-185.